Best ways for visitors to pay

 If you use a credit card that was issued overseas, your card issuer may charge you a foreign transaction fee as well.
 This will be one charge per day, not each time you travel.
 Please check with your card issuer.

-Contactless payments are available on metro, train, ferry and light rail services and coming soon to all buses.
+Contactless payments are available on metro/train, bus, ferry and light rail services in the Opal network.

 Benefits of contactless